 The purpose of the award was to recognize outstanding achievement in educating the profession about cutting edge technology through communication in continuing education within the field of library and information technology.

-The following distinguished people have received the award to date:
+The following distinguished people received the Award:

 - Charles W. Bailey, Jr., University of Houston Libraries, Houston, TX, 1993

 - Ching-chih Chen, Simmons College, Boston, MA, 1994